Daino360/DLA-Labs/README.md

 ```
 jupyter lab
 ```

-Open LAB3/Lab3-transformers.ipynb to run the notebook.
-All results are reproducible using the uploaded code and models.
+### Step 3: Run the notebooks

-    📝 Note for LAB 1:
+ - LAB 1:
 LAB1 was executed in Google Colab using a free NVIDIA T4 GPU.
 You can run Lab1-CNN.ipynb directly in Colab.
 No setup is required beyond installing packages within the notebook.
+- LAB 2:
+Open LAB2/Lab2-DRL.ipynb to run the experiments.
+Pre-trained models (*.pth) are already included in the folder for reproducibility.
+- LAB 3:
+Open LAB3/Lab3-transformers.ipynb to run the notebook.
+All results are reproducible using the uploaded code and models.